Robin Arzon Does Epic Shit

 Meet Robin Arzon

-Robin Arzon's forward moving energy is nothing short of incredible and her persistent notion to do is inevitably infectious.
-Robin is a corporate lawyer turned street athlete, a Head Coach at Peloton, a hostage survivor, Co-founder of UNDOORDINARY, and an ultramarathoner who runs over 100 miles a week all while continuing to manage a Type 1 Diabetes diagnosis.
+Robin Arzon's forward moving energy is nothing short of incredible.
+Robin is a corporate lawyer turned street athlete, the VP of Fitness and Master Instructor at Peloton, a hostage survivor, co-founder of UNDOORDINARY, and an ultra-marathone.
 We're so honored to add her to the People Who Do roster and so very excited to share her story as part of our series collaboration with Create + Cultivate.

 Occupations, affiliations, and projects.

 People Who Do + Create & Cultivate focus on those who excel at moving forward throughout their passions in life, why is it important to you to do and create?

 I believe that actions breed every day that we have in life.
 I don’t think that we can really do things if we’re static.
 I think moments of stasis are good if they’re temporary, but if we’re really not doing things with passion, I don’t really see the point of living.

 To date, what accomplishments are you most proud of?

 There are honestly so many and I’m really proud to say that.
 I was a corporate lawyer for 7 years, I just trekked through the Serengeti with nothing but a machete, I survived being held hostage, I run over 100 miles a week.
 I mean, if we’re not doing things to make us proud I think we have an obligation to re-create ourselves.
 Thankfully my list continues to grow.

 #1 motivating mantra to get through tough moments.